 This wouldn’t affect the private sector, but it would affect the public sector significantly in states like California, Texas, Florida, and Arizona, which have large populations of Spanish and Haitian Creole speakers.
 Court systems are conducted in both English and various tribal languages in Indian Reservations in the U.S.

-Many English-Only proponents have tried bringing laws to Congress for hundreds of years (literally) to no avail.
+Many English-only proponents have tried bringing laws to Congress for literally hundreds of years, and until recently, it was to no avail.

 Many English-only law proposals have exceptions for public safety and health needs, and some proponents simply believe that one official language would save the government printing and translation costs (in Canada, for example, federal and provincial governments spend up to $2.4 billion per year on bilingualism costs).